 Credit Card Debt

-You might even consider taking out a debt consolidation loan to lower your interest rate and paying off your credit card debt using that loan.
+You might even consider taking out a debt consolidation loan to lower your interest rate.
+You can pay off your credit card debt using that loan.
 Another option might be to take out a credit card with a low or 0% introductory interest rate.
-That will allow you to reduce the amount of interest that you’re paying on your debt and ensure that you repay your loan faster – just be careful to repay your debt before the introductory period ends.
+That will allow you to reduce the amount of interest that you’re paying on your debt and ensure that you repay your loan faster.
+Just be careful to repay your debt before the introductory period ends.

 High-Interest Installment Loans and Lines of Credit